pingcap/tispark/docs/design/2022-05-09-staleread-support.md

 ### New configuration
 TiSpark supports stale read with a new configurations `spark.tispark.stale_read`
-- This configurations accept timestamp which is Long type
+- This configurations accept timestamp(ms) which is Long type
 - This configuration better meet this condition ${now} - ${spark.tispark.stale_read} + ${sql execution time}) < ${GC lifetime} to avoid the historical data be cleared.